North Korea–South Korea relations: Cold War

 Competition between North and South Korea became key to decision-making on both sides.
 For example, the construction of the Pyongyang Metro spurred the construction of one in Seoul.
 In the 1980s, the South Korean government built a 98m tall flagpole in its village of Daeseong-dong in the DMZ.
 In response, North Korea built a 160m tall flagpole in its nearby village of Kijŏng-dong.

 Tensions escalated in the late 1960s with a series of low-level armed clashes known as the Korean DMZ Conflict.
-During this time North and South Korea conducted covert raids on each other in a series of retaliatory strikes, which included assassination attempts on the South and North leaders.
-On 21 January 1968, North Koreans commandos attacked the South Korean Blue House.
+During this time, North and South Korea conducted covert raids on each other in a series of retaliatory strikes, which included assassination attempts on the South and North leaders.
+On 21 January 1968, North Korean commandos attacked the South Korean Blue House.
 On 11 December 1969, a South Korean airliner was hijacked.

 During preparations for US President Nixon's visit to China in 1972, South Korean President Park Chung Hee initiated covert contact with the North's Kim Il Sung.
 In August 1971, the first Red Cross talks between North and South Korea were held.
 Many of the participants were really intelligence or party officials.
 In May 1972, Lee Hu-rak, the director of the Korean Central Intelligence Agency (KCIA), secretly met with Kim Il Sung in Pyongyang.
 Kim apologized for the Blue House Raid, denying he had approved it.
 In return, North Korea's deputy premier Pak Song Chol made a secret visit to Seoul.
 On 4 July 1972, the North-South Joint Statement was issued.
 The statement announced the Three Principles of Reunification: first, reunification must be solved independently without interference from or reliance on foreign powers; second, reunification must be realized in a peaceful way without use of armed forces against each other; finally, reunification transcend the differences of ideologies and institutions to promote the unification of Korea as one ethnic group.
 It also established the first "hotline" between the two sides.

 North Korea suspended talks in 1973 after the kidnapping of South Korean opposition leader Kim Dae-jung by the KCIA.
 Talks restarted, however, and between 1973 and 1975 there were 10 meetings of the North-South Coordinating Committee at Panmunjom.

 In the late 1970s, US President Jimmy Carter hoped to achieve peace in Korea.
 However, his plans were derailed because of the unpopularity of his proposed withdrawal of troops.

 In 1983, a North Korean proposal for three-way talks with the United States and South Korea coincided with the Rangoon assassination attempt against the South Korean President.
 This contradictory behavior has never been explained.

 In September 1984, North Korea's Red Cross sent emergency supplies to the South after severe floods.
 Talks resumed, resulting in the first reunion of separated families in 1985, as well as a series of cultural exchanges.
 Goodwill dissipated with the staging of the US-South Korean military exercise, Team Spirit, in 1986.